Helping Children with Learning Disabilities

 It may seem like common sense that learning involves the body as well as the brain, but your child's eating, sleep, and exercise habits may be even more important than you think.
 If children with learning disabilities are eating right and getting enough sleep and exercise, they will be better able to focus, concentrate, and work hard.

 Sleep – Learning disability or not, your child is going to have trouble learning if they are not well rested.
 Kids need more sleep than adults do.
 On average, preschoolers need from 11-13 hours per night, middle school children need about 10-11 hours, and teens and preteens need from 8½-10 hours.
 You can help make sure your child is getting the sleep they need by enforcing a set bedtime.
-The type of light emitted by electronic screens (computers, televisions, iPods and iPads, portable video players, etc.) is activating to the brain.
+The type of light emitted by electronic screens (computers, televisions, phone, and tablets) is activating to the brain.
 So you can also help by powering off all electronics at least an hour or two before lights out.

 Encouraging healthy emotional habits